 Scheduling the Final Defense

 Upon completion of your research project, you will defend your research.
 You must register for classes during the semester in which you plan to defend.
 If you are NOT supported on an RA or a TA/RA during the time you will defend, then at minimum, register for one credit of CH 899 (699 MS) in the Fall and/or the Spring.
 If you are on an active RA or TA/RA when you defend, then you must abide by GSSP regulations and register for 3-5 credits of CH 899 or else you will lose your funding.
 If you are defending in the SUMMER, then you must register for one hour of CH 896 (696 MS), which is the 10-week course that starts in SUMMER I. Your existing enrollment counts if you’re defending by the Grad School’s NO REGISTRATION DEADLINE.
-At least ONE TO TWO MONTHS IN ADVANCE, reserve a two-hour block no earlier than 9:00 AM for morning exams, or between 1:00 and 3:00 for afternoon exams in DAB 210, DAB 321 (which has no existing LCD projector but one is available in the stock room) or another available room once your committee has agreed on a date and time.
-Contact Katie Elliott (firstname.lastname@example.org) to reserve DAB 210, COX 306, COX 400 (note that the COX rooms belong to the College of Sciences, and they can make changes at their discretion), or the PIII conference room.
-You may also contact Wendy Bunce (email@example.com) for PIII.
+At least ONE TO TWO MONTHS IN ADVANCE, reserve a two-hour block no earlier than 9:00 AM for morning exams, or between 1:00 and 3:00 for afternoon exams in DAB 210 or Cox 400.
+Contact the Chem Grad Office (email@example.com) to reserve DAB 210 or COX 400 or Premila Jayaratne (firstname.lastname@example.org) for the PIII conference room.
+Note that COX 400 belongs to the College of Sciences and they can make changes at their discretion.
 Make your room reservation well in advance, preferably BEFORE you turn in the Exam Request Form required by the Grad School.

 NOTE: All available conference rooms are in high demand during the Fall semester and we will not honor last minute reservations, so finalize your exam time and date as early as possible or you face having to present in an undesirable room or having to reschedule.

-If your committee has changed, or will change, you must formally replace/delete them using the Committee Modification Form.
+If your committee has changed, or will change after your Preliminary Exam, you must formally replace/delete them using the Committee Modification Form.
 Turn in the Committee Modification Form before or when you turn in your Exam Request Form.
-This does not apply to the Graduate School Representative unless one of your committee members serves a dual role.
+This does not apply to the Graduate School Representative unless one of your voting committee members serves a dual role.
 If your advisor has left the university, your advisor must become a co-advisor and you must ask one of your committee members to serve as a co-advisor.
 You will need to use a Committee Modification Form to make this change official.

-The Grad Office typically emails the entire department announcing your final defense the day prior (or the Friday prior for Monday exams) to your exam.
-Make sure the Grad Office has your correct title, and if possible, also include an abstract.
+The Grad Office typically emails the entire department announcing your final defense prior to your exam.
 If you do not want your exam announced due to any reason, please inform the Grad Office in advance.
 Your scheduled exam will also be added to the Chemistry Events Calendar.

 The Graduate School Representative

-If you are defending a PhD and had a GSR (see your committee information in the Grad Student Tracker or as listed on your POW in MyPack Portal under MyPack Portal > Student Self Service > Academic Records > Graduate Plan of Work), contact that professor when you begin scheduling your defense because he/she must attend your final defense.
+If you are defending a PhD, your GSR (see your committee information as listed on your POW in MyPack Portal under MyPack Portal > Student Self Service > Academic Records > Graduate Plan of Work), must be contacted when you begin scheduling your defense because he/she must attend your final defense.
 If your GSR has retired or has left the campus, let the Grad Office know and the Grad School will assign a new person.
-If your GSR is still an active NCSU faculty member and simply cannot attend, ask if he/she can recommend a colleague as replacement.
+If your GSR is still an active NC State faculty member and simply cannot attend, ask if he/she can recommend a colleague as replacement.
 The GSR must be a graduate faculty member from any department on campus other than Chemistry.
 If you still can’t get a replacement, ask your classmates for who their GSRs are or consult with your advisor for help finding a colleague to fulfill that role.
-For a complete listing of approved faculty, see the Graduate School’s Graduate Faculty Listing page and feel free to randomly pick someone and contact him/her.
+For a complete listing of approved faculty, see the Graduate School’s Graduate Faculty Listing page and feel free to select someone and contact him/her.

 In the event that your GSR cannot make it to your scheduled exam, please have that person contact the Graduate Office.
 If your GSR does not arrive to your exam, your exam should be put on hold or rescheduled.
 Please contact the Grad Office immediately in such cases.

-NOTE: Please limit the amount of beverages you bring into any of our conference rooms and clean them after your event.
-Rooms that are not cleaned after used by students will no longer be available for ANY student meetings or oral exams of any kind.
+NOTE: Please limit the amount of beverages you bring into any of our conference rooms and clean up after your event.
+Rooms that are not cleaned after being used by students will no longer be available for ANY student meetings or oral exams of any kind.

-Students customarily provide a small amount of refreshments themselves for prelims.
-The Department does not provide any food or drinks, but you can bring pre-brewed coffee from places like Whole Foods (they need 24-48 hr. advance notice), Starbucks, Cup-O-Joe, Dunkin’ Donuts, Chick-fil-A, etc. The travel coffee containers usually hold 12, 8-oz cups, include cups and other fixings, and typically cost $12-$30.
-Other types of refreshments are your responsibility.
-Plan to prepare at least thirty minutes in advance of your defense, unless there is something scheduled before your talk then you need to plan accordingly.
-Ask your lab mates to help you set up, but if you ask us in advance we can help you.
-If you’re on Centennial Campus and will have your exam in Partners III, contact Emily Milks (firstname.lastname@example.org) and make arrangements with your lab mates to help you.
+Students customarily provide a small amount of refreshments for oral exams; refreshments are your responsibility.
+You can bring pre-brewed coffee from places like Whole Foods, Starbucks, Cup-O-Joe, Dunkin’ Donuts, Chick-fil-A, etc. (note, some need 24-48 hr. advance notice).
+Plan to set up at least thirty minutes in advance of your defense, or plan accordingly if room is occupied before your exam.
+If you are on Main Campus or Centennial Campus, ask your lab mates to help you set up.
 Clean up whichever room you use and leave it as you found it.
-Not cleaning up rooms will result in fewer locations available to student presentations of any kind, resulting in scheduling difficulties for you.
+Not cleaning up rooms will result in fewer available locations for student presentations of any kind.

 The Final Defense